Vector4-new/RobloxFDLauncherLinux/README.md

 # Roblox Filtering Disabled Linux Launcher 🐧
 ![Placeholder](https://github.com/Vector4-new/RobloxFDLauncherLinux/assets/119701717/c7ecc390-2199-47c0-a278-8880205ead49)

 Allows you to run Roblox clients and host servers on Linux.
+(XAMPP beta is recommended for Arch-based systems.))

 ### Current clients and servers:
 Status|Architecture